dipien/releases-hub-gradle-plugin/README.md

 ###### Head Branch Prefix

 The branch's prefix where the commit will be pushed.
 Also, the head branch's prefix of the pull request to create.
 Required String (only if `pullRequestEnabled` is `true`).
+The default value is `dependencies_upgrade/`.

     headBranchPrefix = "branch_name_"